Driving under the influence: Field sobriety testing

+Field sobriety tests are a battery of tests used by police officers to determine if a person suspected of impaired driving is intoxicated with alcohol or other drugs.
+FSTs are primarily used in the United States, to meet "probable cause for arrest" requirements (or the equivalent), necessary to sustain a DWI or DUI conviction based on a chemical blood alcohol test.
+In the US, field sobriety tests are voluntary; however, some states mandate commercial drivers accept preliminary breath tests (PBT).

+Drug Evaluation and Classification program

-The Drug Evaluation and Classification program is designed to detect a drug impaired driver and classify the categories of drugs present in his or her system.
+The Drug Evaluation and Classification program is designed to detect a drug impaired driver and classify the categories of drugs present in their system.
+The procedures are used post-arrest to gather evidence for trial, rather than for probable cause, as they would be difficult to conduct at the scene.

 Initially developed by the Los Angeles, California, Police Department in the 1970s, the DEC program breaks down detection into a twelve-step process that a government-certified Drug Recognition Expert (DRE) can use to determine the category or categories of drugs that a suspect is impaired by.
 The twelve steps are: